roblevintennis/guest-posts/articles/the-little-button-that-could.md

 "syncStyles": "node copystyles.js",
 ```

 Now, anytime we fire up our React application with `yarn start`, we'll first be copying the CSS file over.
-In essence, we're &ldquo;forcing$rdquo; ourselves to not diverge from the CSS package in our React application.
+In essence, we're &ldquo;forcing$rdquo; ourselves to not diverge from the CSS package's `button.css` in our React button.

-But we want to leverage [CSS Modules](https://github.com/css-modules/css-modules), so we have one more step to do to get that wired up (from the `littlebutton-react` directory still):
+But we want to also leverage [CSS Modules](https://github.com/css-modules/css-modules), so we have one more step to do to get that wired up (from the same `littlebutton-react` directory):

 ```shell
 touch button.module.css
 ```

-The Webpack configuration that `create-react-app` ships with is set up to consider anything with the `*.module.[sc]ss` extension as a CSS modules.
+The Webpack configuration that `create-react-app` ships with is set up to consider anything with the `*.module.[sc]ss` extension as a CSS module.
 See the [React CSS Modules docs](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet/#buttonmodulecss).

 With that, open up that `button.module.css` and write: